EDUCATION AND OUTREACH- KYL/D’s CHI Dance Program

-Designed for students in grades K-12, CHI Dance is modeled after Kun-Yang Lin/Dancer's signature CHI Awareness Technique.
-CHI Awareness Technique has been cultivated for over 20 years by Artistic Director, Kun-Yang Lin, which focuses on developing the relationship of the moving body to breath, awareness, and mindfulness.
+Designed for students in grades K-12, CHI Dance is modeled after Kun-Yang Lin/Dancer's signature CHI Awareness Practice.
+CHI Awareness Practice has been cultivated for over 20 years by Executive Artistic Director, Kun-Yang Lin, which focuses on developing the relationship of the moving body to breath, awareness, and mindfulness.
 During CHI Dance, students will learn fundamental dance technique through the skills mindfulness provides, allowing students to focus on the connection of body, mind, and breath inside and outside of the classroom.

 CHI Dance connects to themes of:

 Activities and objectives will be catered to each grade level and institution.
 CHI Dance can be adapted for a variety of programming.
 For more information, including prices, please complete the request form below which will send an e-mail to Education Manager, Gracianna Coscia-Collins.

 Interested in KYL/D’s assembly offerings?
 Click on the button below: